-What is CentOS?
+What Is CentOS?

-What Is CentOS (Community Enterprise Operating System)?
+What Is CentOS Linux?

 Functional compatibility means that aside from RHEL subscription management, and RHEL branding, the two distributions are the same for a given version.
 Often, the two distributions are referred together as “Enterprise Linux”, or EL, for short.

 What Is a Linux Distribution?

 A Linux distribution is a collection of software distributed with the Linux kernel.
-Often, these software distributions contain the GNU toolchain.
+Often, Linux distributions contain the GNU toolchain.
 Thus, some refer to the distributions as GNU/Linux distributions.

-If you have spent any time in the Linux user community, you know Linux distributions basing themselves on other distributions is not novel.
-For example, one of the most popular Linux distributions, Ubuntu, is based on Debian.
+If you have spent any time in the Linux user community, you know Linux distributions basing themselves on other distributions is common For example, one of the most popular Linux distributions, Ubuntu, is based on Debian.

 When the CentOS team removes the RHEL branding, they remove images and logos owned by Red Hat.
 They do not erase every instance of the term “rhel” or “Red Hat” from the distribution.
 For example, in the screenshot below you can see the full install of rhel-system-roles on CentOS 7.
 Depending on what packages you already have installed, your output may look different.

 If you look at the source for the rhel-system-roles package for the most recent version, you will see that it includes, the storage role, added as a new feature in RHEL 8.1.